CCA-Public/digital-archives-manual/guides/arrangement.md

 Name the new file folder by using the reference number of its source and add FM (forward-migrated) at the end.
 For example, if the original folder is numbered AP222.S2.002, the folder containing its forward-migrated files will be identified as AP222.S2.002.FM.
 SIPs may now be created with SIP Creator.
 Complete the SIP’s identification number with its related accession number: e.g. AP222.S2.002.FM---AR2020.0056

-If others files from the same original folder were to be forward-migrated, they should be gathered into a new top-level folder and be created along these guidelines.
-Reference numbers will be sequential, following this example: AP222.S2.002.FM1, AP222.S2.002.FM2, etc.
+There may be instances where, in the future, another migration event will occur.
+In this instance, create a new SIP with the new forward-migrated files, and retain the old one.
+The numbering schema is as follows: AP222.S2.002.FM1, AP222.S2.002.FM2, etc.

 A corresponding description record needs to be added in TMS.
 It will have a “child” relationship (“est inclus dans”) to its originating file-level description.
 It should also be related to the accession with “provient de”.
 Refer to the FILE descriptive standard for general guidance and to the following for more specific considerations: